Jevli/afterwork-alert/README.md

     * Took lot of time to get logic together, but in the end it is quite easy to understand.
     * Logic was simplified after AWS Lambda refactor
 * Lambda refactoring, stateless architecture and more configs on Slack and AWS.
 Serverless Framework made AWS configs much easier.
-    * Simplified parsin algorithm so it doesn't need to save used checkins.
+    * Simplified parsing algorithm so it doesn't need to save used checkins.
     * Could solve this also by adding AWS DynamoDB